 - Go to archive.org/web to recover your deleted tweets.

-- Enter Twitter profile URL and click on Browse History.
+- Enter the Twitter profile URL and click on Browse History.

 - Select the date when you posted deleted tweet.

-Whenever you tweet something on Twitter, Google will automatically index your tweets and store them in their servers.
-In other words, Google takes a snapshot of every tweet and store the caches version as a backup for offline view.
+Whenever you tweet something on Twitter, Google will automatically index your tweets and store them on their servers.
+In other words, Google takes a snapshot of every tweet and stores the cache version as a backup for offline view.

 Here’s how you can: